Burmese Way to Socialism: 1962 Burmese coup d'état

 By 1962, the Burmese public perceived the elected civilian government as corrupt, inept at ruling the country, and unable to restore law and order, while the Burmese military were popular from stability created by Ne Win's caretaker government.
 On 2 March 1962, less than two years after returning to civilian rule, Ne Win launched a second military-backed coup d'état, this time without U Nu's blessing.
-Ne Win established Burma as a one-party socialist state under a military government with the Union Revolutionary Council replacing the Union Parliament as the supreme governing body.
-Ne Win became a dictator as both the Chairman of the Union Revolutionary Council and the Prime Minister, the head of state and the head of government in Burma, respectively.
-In April, the Union Revolutionary Council government adopted "Burmese Way to Socialism" as its official political and economic ideology for governing Burma.
+Ne Win established Burma as a one-party socialist state under a military government with the Revolutionary Council of the Union of Burma replacing the Union Parliament as the supreme governing body.
+Ne Win became a dictator as both the Chairman of the Revolutionary Council (the head of state) and the Chairman of the Revolutionary Government (the head of government) in Burma.
+The junta needed an official ideology to back its rule, so U Saw Oo, Colonel Saw Myint and U Chit Hlaing were summoned to prepare The System of Correlation of Man and his Environment" under Ne Win guidelines and the text would become the ideological foundation of the BSPP's Burmese Way to Socialism.
+In April, the Revolutionary Council government adopted the "Burmese Way to Socialism" as its official political and economic ideology for governing Burma.
 In July, the Burma Socialist Programme Party (BSPP) was founded as part of the Burmese Way to Socialism to be Burma's sole legal political party.
 The BSPP became the official ruling party with Ne Win as its Chairman.

 Ideological features

 The "Burmese Way to Socialism" has been described by some scholars as anti-Western, isolationist and socialist in nature, characterised also by an extensive dependence on the military, emphasis on the rural populace, and Burmese (or more specifically, Burman) nationalism.
-Despite the Union Revolutionary Council leaders' phraseology being socialist, their actions were those of ardent nationalists seeking to maximize the power of their state.
+Despite the Revolutionary Council leaders' phraseology being socialist, their actions were those of ardent nationalists seeking to maximize the power of their state.
 In January 1963, the "Burmese Way to Socialism" was further elaborated in a political public policy called "The System of Correlation of Man and His Environment" (လူနှင့် ပတ်ဝန်းကျင်တို့၏ အညမည သဘောတရား), published as the philosophical and political basis for the Burmese approach to society and what Ne Win deemed as socialism, influenced by Buddhist, humanist and Marxist views.

 The fundamentals of the "Burmese Way to Socialism", as outlined in 1963, were as follows: